Psalms 118:2–4, 13–15, 22–24

 Truly we’ve known the everlasting love of God, who has come to us as our Savior.
 By the blood and water that flowed from Jesus’ pierced side (see John 19:34), we’ve been made God’s children, as we hear in today’s Epistle.

 Yet we never met Jesus, never heard Him teach, never saw Him raised from the dead.
-His saving Word came to us in the Church—through the ministry of the apostles, who in today’s Gospel are sent as He was sent.
+His saving Word came to us in the Church—through the ministry of the apostles, who in today’s Gospel are sent as

 He was made a life-giving Spirit (see 1 Corinthians 15:45) and He filled His apostles with that Spirit.
 As we hear in today’s First Reading, they bore witness to His resurrection with great power.
 And through their witness, handed down in the Church through the centuries, their teaching and traditions have reached us (see Acts 2:42).